-- version = CURRENT-VERSION-NUMBER

-Defines the version number of the model on package - Defines the version number of the model or package.
+- version = CURRENT-VERSION-NUMBER - Defines the version number of the model or package.
 All classes within this top-level class have this version number. - conversion(noneFromVersion = VERSION-NUMBER)

 Defines that user models using the VERSION-NUMBER can be upgraded to the CURRENT-VERSIONNUMBER of the current class without any changes. - conversion(from(version = Versions, [to=VERSION-NUMBER,] Convert)) where Versions is VERSION-NUMBER | {VERSION-NUMBER, VERSION-NUMBER, ...} and Convert is script="..." | change={conversionRule(), ..., conversionRule()}